Logo

 Enness arranges corporate finance for private companies, business owners and entrepreneurs.
 There are plenty of lending solutions and products corporates can use to raise finance from mainstream products like working capital finance to personal guarantee finance.

-Here, we lay out some of the corporate finance products we arrange and how they can be used.
+Here, we lay out some of the business finance products we arrange and how they can be used.
 Whatever you are looking to achieve and no matter how much your company needs to borrow, Enness will help you access the most competitive finance available on the market.

 Corporate Finance Types